-Until 2019, the Niagara Escarpment Commission was the lead convenor for the Niagara Escarpment Biosphere.
+Until 2019, the Commission was the lead convenor for the Niagara Escarpment Biosphere.
 Biosphere conveners are responsible to develop, implement, manage, and coordinate initiatives between various stakeholders.
 The 2012 UNESCO review of the Biosphere recommended a more balanced governance model, not the singular leadership of a government agency, to have a greater role in overseeing the Niagara Escarpment Biosphere.
 In response to this recommendation the Commission increased its engagement with the local Biosphere communities and international Biosphere communities to identify the best resolution to the recommendation.

-In 2015, representatives from the Commission and across the world, including members of CCUNESCO MAB Committee and current Executive Director of Plenty Canada, Larry McDermott, attended the 4th World Congress of Biosphere Reserves.
-At this congress the Lima Action Plan (2016-2025) of the World Network of Biosphere Reserves was drafted.
+In 2015, representatives from biospheres across the world, including members of CCUNESCO MAB Committee, Niagara Escarpment Commission Director, Deb Pella Keen and current Executive Director of Plenty Canada, Larry McDermott, attended the 4th World Congress of Biosphere Reserves.
+At this congress the Lima Action Plan, (2016-2025) of the World Network of Biosphere Reserves was drafted.
 However, the only Indigenous delegate from Canada was Larry McDermott.
 On the first day, meetings were set up based on the five global regions of UNESCO.
-The Canadian delegation attended EuroMAB.
+The Canadian delegationattended EuroMAB.
 At the first meeting, a member of the German delegation advocated for the separation of western science and Indigenous Knowledge Systems, declaring the superiority of western science.
 Mr. McDermott rose and was acknowledged by the Chair, and raised the point that there was no hierarchy of knowledge systems within the UN Multilateral Environmental Agreements (MEAs) on climate change, biodiversity, and desertification.
 Therefore, it would require a resolution by the UN General Assembly to dismantle the respectful relationship of Ways of Knowing that are essential to the successful implementation of associated work plans.

 During the Congress, Larry McDermott presented a slideshow titled "Building Biosphere Capacity to Achieve Sustainable Development Goals Through Indigenous Partnerships".

 World Biosphere Congress leadership gave Mr. McDermott 24 hours to suggest amendments to the draft Lima Plan.
 Mr. McDermott invited the entire Canadian delegation of Biosphere representatives to join him in that process, recognizing the opportunity to build capacity in Canada for Two-Eyed Seeing and Ethical Space.
+(See Section L and 2.3.5 for further details.)
 Together the delegation created suggestions for making the Lima Plan more in line with the UN MEAs and principles of cooperation among diverse Knowledge Keepers.
 The drafting committee approved many of the suggestions, but not all of them.